h2r/ein/README.md

 image_transport
 openni

-Install the non-standard package h2r/bing.
+**Install** the non-standard package h2r/bing.

 To get up and running you will need to perform three steps.

-1.)
-Gather data for your objects.
+1. Gather data for your objects.
-2.)
-"Train" a BoW-kNN classifier.
+2. Train a BoW-kNN classifier.
-3.)
-Publish detections.
+3. Publish detections.

-First make a data directory
+First **make a data directory**
 ```
 roscd oberlin_detection
 mkdir -p data/object_class_1
 ```

+# Gather Data

 To gather data for your objects, point your kinect at your tabletop and run a command similar to:
 ```
 roslaunch openni_launch openni.launch depth_registration:=true
 rosrun oberlin_detection capture_object _data_directory:="$(rospack find oberlin_detection)/data" _class_name:="object_class_1" _run_prefix:="june2round1"
 ```
-Make sure that data_directory/class_name is the FULL PATH to an existing directory.
+Make sure that **data_directory/class_name** is the FULL PATH to an existing directory.

 This should open two windows.
 The first is the view through your kinect, augmented with information, called "Object Viewer".
 The second is an eerie green interpretation of the view called "Density Viewer".
 Look at the Object Viewer.